 Our monthly shares (premium) totaled $3591 for 2017, compared to $9600 for our annual premium in 2016, and the least expensive option that we found for 2017 in the traditional health insurance market cost of $16,320 for the year.

 As you can see we saved significantly in 2017 with Medi-Share on our monthly payment.
-We used those savings to pay off a home equity loan and we increased our contribution to our church to help fund special missions projects.
+We used those savings to pay off a home equity loan and we increased our contribution to our church to help fund missions projects.

 We had high deductible health plans from 2004 – 2016 and contributed many years to a health savings account.
 We used those funds to pay for our medical bills in 2017 and that account is now depleted and closed.
 Our main financial goal for 2018 is to save $10k for our Annual Household Portion with Medi-Share.
 However, we will have to put the money into a regular savings account, since we are no longer allowed to contribute to a health savings account.

 Sidebar on prescriptions: I get asked a lot about how prescriptions are handled.
 Medi-Share’s guideline on “prescription costs: the cost of CMS or FDA approved testing, treatments, and up to six months of FDA approved prescription drugs per eligible condition will be considered for sharing.
-Medi-Share members can save on most prescriptions by presenting their Medi-Share card at participation pharmacies.
+Medi-Share members can save on most prescriptions by presenting their Medi-Share card at participating pharmacies.
 Find the pharmacies near you and compare your prescription prices at MyRxPrice.com.”
 The spreadsheet above doesn’t include prescription medications, due to the meds not being processed through Medi-Share.
-My husband is on a life-time medication and my daughter is on a short term medication related to her condition.
+My husband is on a lifetime medication and my daughter is on a short-term medication related to her condition.
 We purchase the meds through a participating pharmacy and spend about $60/month combined.
 Check the Medi-Share Guidelines for more details, or call them directly to clarify your prescription.